Professor Catherine Mitchell

 - Member, Scientific Advisory Panel, Towards a Sustainable Energy Future, Research Councils UK, 2003-2006

 - Member, Scientific Advisory Panel of the Centre for Analysis of Society and Environment at Risoe National Laboratory, Denmark, 2003-2006

 - Chairperson, 2003, GB Renewable Energy Planning Panel (report published November 2003)

 - Member, UK Government’s Energy Advisory Panel, 1998-2003, two terms

 - Member, Performance and Innovation Unit Energy Review Team, Cabinet Office, 2001-2 and Member, Resource Productivity Team, Cabinet Office, 2001

 Broad research specialisms:

 Catherine’s research interest is how to undertake the transition from the current ‘dirty’ energy system to a sustainable energy system, at a rate which is quick enough to make a difference to the planetary imperative of climate change and which maintains energy security.
 She views this question as a system issue.
 This requires addressing all the issues which make up a system such as policy (and politics), institutions (including economic regulation), infrastructure, economics, innovation, law and planning.
 She is interested in what enables, constrains or channels energy system innovation at a local, regional, national and international level.
-She is also interested in the overlapping spheres of energy (including transport), waste resources and food policy and how energy policy fits within the broader climate change policy.
+She is interested in how technology is enabling a speeding up of change in certain jurisdictions, and why that is.
+She is also interested in the overlapping spheres of energy (including transport), waste resources and food policy and how energy policy fits within the broader climate change policy

 |Tel||+44 (0) 1326 253788|